cihai/cihai/README.rst

 Tool
 ----

-- single tool for interfacing with CJK data, compare to `cjklib`_
+- Single tool for interfacing with CJK data, compare to `cjklib`_.
+- API, in python, for programatically interfacing with data.
-- compatible with python 2.7+ and 3.3+.
+- Compatible with python 2.7, 3.3+, and pypy/pypy3.
-- designed against a robust test suite.
+- Designed against a robust test suite.
 See `Travis Builds`_ and `Revision History`_.
-- supports `Unihan`_, upcoming support for character decomposition, dictionaries (CEDict).
+- Supports `Unihan`_, upcoming support for character decomposition, dictionaries (CEDict).
 - Extensible.
 For new data sets, read more about how you can `extend`_ cihai to support new `datapackages`_ compatible datasets.